-There is a variety of community meeting places abound across the municipality contributing to our creative city.
+There is a variety of community meeting places across the municipality that contribute to our creative city.
 We have nine neighbourhood houses, five libraries, three town halls, numerous community venues and community meeting rooms on public housing estates as well as many parks and open spaces.
 These support residents and visitors meeting to celebrate, enjoy cultural events or meet up with friends, neighbours and family.

-Our newest meeting space is the North Fitzroy Community Hub, named Bargoonga Nganjin, the building is a state-of-the-art community facility and iconic Yarra building.

-The building will incorporate a library, maternal and child health centre, Council customer service area, community meeting spaces and a rooftop terrace.
+Our newest meeting space is the North Fitzroy Community Hub, named Bargoonga Nganjin.
+This building is a state-of-the-art community facilitywhich will incorporate a library, maternal and child health centre, Council customer service area, community meeting spaces and a rooftop terrace.